IonutSpoiala/My-personal-journey/README.md

 it was a subject that fascinated me since i was a kid.
 I would also like to get some insights in mobile developement, but it will be a long journey until then.

-  Tf you like to give me some advice, share something or you have any project on witch you may have some need for a creative mind... give me an email and i'll be glad to get in touch with you.
-Experience is something verry valuable that can't be replaced by anythng, so i learned to be in constant pursue or it.
+  If you would like to give me some advice, share something or you have any project on witch you may have some need for a creative mind... give me an email and i'll be glad to get in touch with you.
+Experience is something verry valuable that can't be replaced by anything, so i learned to be in constant pursue or it.
-  Curentlly i have some "experience", in Python, Ruby, CSS, Javascrip, C#, Java and Kotlin, but nothing more than just the basics.
-And ight now...I'm looking forward to learn more.
+  Curentlly i have some "experience", in Python, Ruby, CSS, Javascrip, C#, Java and Kotlin, but nothing more than just some basics in order to solve some basic math problems.
+ Right now...I'm looking forward to learn more.

   My email : spoialaionut@hotmail.com